cyclestreets/cyclestreets-setup/README.md

 ### Virtual Box

-When the server built inside a virtual machine a mapping needs to be maintained from the host.
+When the server is built inside a virtual machine, a mapping needs to be maintained from the host.
-When using virtual box this can be done with *Port forwarding* either through the VB gui or:
+When using virtual box this can be done with *Port forwarding* either through the VB gui or with this (where "Ubuntu 16.04.3 LTS" is the name of the Virtual Box virtual machine) :

 ```
 # Run from the host when the virtual machine is turned off